hyperion-rt/hyperion/docs/setup/model.rst

     m = Model()

-The model can then be set up using methods of the ``Model`` instance.
+The model can then be set up using methods of the :class:`~hyperion.model.Model` instance.
 These are described in the following sections.

 .. toctree::